Current Study: Discussion of the Old Testament

 We start our group with a prayer and end with a prayer, seeking wisdom and guidance from the Holy Spirit.

-WHEN: Every Friday now during Lent at approximately 7 pm following Liturgy (St. Nicholas rectory next to the chruch).
+WHEN: Every Thursday at approximately 7 pm following Liturgy (St. Nicholas rectory next to the chruch).
 Please call 570-654-4564 for more information as needed.

 WHERE: St. Nicholas Church, 271 Tripp Street, Swoyersville [Note: If you are coming for the first time please arrive first at St. Nicholas Church and introduce yourself as everyone gathers at the end of the service.]